uviclibraries/death-by-powerpoint/slides-images.md

    - Are Badges Being Used?
    - Are Badges Helpful in Job Searches?
    - Conclusions & call back initial story

-3. Start creating 1 or more slides for each topic and key point you identified earlier...
+## Start creating 1 or more slides for each topic and key point you identified earlier...
+   - stuff

-4. Label each slide with some text (but not too much)
+## Label each slide with some text (but not too much)
+   - other stuff

+## Find or Create Images
-5. Find (or create) images that help convey the message you want to communicate for each key point or topic using freely licensable tools like:
+that help convey the message you want to communicate for each key point or topic using freely licensable tools like:
    - [Pexels](https://www.pexels.com/){:target="_blank"}
    - [Unsplash](https://unsplash.com/){:target="_blank"}
    - [CoPilot Image designer](https://copilot.microsoft.com/){:target="_blank"} (which is based on ChatGPT) for an AI-generated image